-Before you go for the loan option, you have to ask yourself why you need the additional capital and what is the business need you plan to meet through it?
+Before you go for the funding option, you have to ask yourself why you need the additional capital and what is the business need you plan to meet through it?
 This is quite a straightforward question, which you should readily have an answer to.

 How Much Money Do I Need?

-Once you have decided on the purpose of the loan, you need to find out exactly how much money are you looking for?
+Once you have decided on the purpose of the funding, you need to find out exactly how much money are you looking for?
 This is another informational question and will help you manage your resources and options in a better manner.
 You might think that most business owners have an idea about the money they need, but that isn’t the case.

 Due to the prevalent popular culture, most business owners are merely convinced that a lot of money can help solve their business problems and can lead their business towards the glory they want to achieve.
 While this is the current thought process, we don’t believe this is the right way to go forward.

 If your answer to this question is, ‘as much as I can get,’ then you seriously need to get your priorities sorted.
-This answer would indicate to a possible lender that you haven’t thought out the repayment plan through.
+This answer would indicate to a possible funder that you haven’t thought out the repayment plan through.

 What Does My Credit Profile Have to Say?

 Additionally, besides the credit rating for your business, the personal credit score of the entrepreneur behind the business will also be taken into the computation.
 The personal score is taken to see how the entrepreneur has been handling debt as an individual.
-Thus, you should maintain a good credit score and know your credit score before you apply for a loan.
+Thus, you should maintain a good credit score and know your credit score before you apply for funding.

 How Quickly Do I Want the Funds?

-Before applying for a loan, you also need to know just how quickly you need these funds.
+Before applying for funding, you also need to know just how quickly you need these funds.
 Doing this can help you get the funds in the required manner.
 If you aren’t sure how quickly you should get the funds, then try getting an estimate of time for the objective you want to fulfill with these funds.
 You ought to know just when you want that particular objective to start and what you should do about it.

 A recent survey indicated that most business owners want the funds to come by as soon as possible.
 Traditional banks happen to take a lot of time in processing and approving documents, which is why going to them isn’t a good bet for you.
-Thus, if you need the funds fast, you should preferably head towards an online lender.
-Such a lender will help you out in the process and make things more manageable for you.
+Thus, if you need the funds fast, you should preferably head towards an online funder.
+Such a funder will help you out in the process and make things more manageable for you.

-Questions to Ask Your Lender
+Questions to Ask Your Funder